 This premium formula enhances the veining and polish in marble to a showroom shine.
 Great for a formal finished look.

-Always do a test patch with any sealer first before treating the whole surface to ensure there are no undesirable reactions.
-Choosing a top-rated product customized for marble will make sealing much easier and more effective.
+Always conduct a patch test with any sealer before applying it over an entire surface, to make sure there are no unwelcome reactions.
+Selecting top-rated products customized specifically to marble can make sealing much simpler and more effective.

 How to Seal Marble Countertops – The Process